Seneca Beth Miller: Intimacy Coach, Somatic Sex Educator, and founder of JustBodies.

 My work in the world is dedicated to all future generations, that they may be born into bodies liberated from intergenerational trauma and celebrated for their unique expressions of identity, sexuality, and desire.

+I have been teaching and facilitating for almost two decades in various settings, ranging from workshops with incarcerated adults to teaching teenagers in the woods.
+My actions are guided by liberation, solidarity, and an underlying agenda for cultivating playful interconnection with self, the earth, and others.
 I have a BFA with a Sociology minor from Arizona State University, and I equally value the education I have gained from world travel, activism, co-parenting, permaculture design trainings, and my ongoing practice of decolonizing the body through dance, play, and irreverent mindfulness.
 Raised in the concrete-covered desert of Arizona -- in Fort McDowell Yavapai Nation, Gila River Indian Community, and Salt River Pima-Maricopa Indian Community Territory -- I also make home in Ohlone Territory (Oakland).
 I am rooted in an ongoing search for pre-Colonial ancestral wisdom and I work with commitment to solidarity with LBGTQIA and POC individuals and communities.

 *LGBTQIA: Lesbian, Gay, BiSexual, Transgender/Transsexual,Queer/Questioning, Intersex;, Asexual POC: People of Color